KiHa 189 series: History

 The first three-car set was delivered from Niigata Transys to Fukui Depot on 19 March 2010, with test running commencing on 23 March.

 The trains entered revenue service from 7 November 2010.

 Hana Akari

 In October 2022, JR-West announced plans to remodel a KiHa 189 series set into a sightseeing train.
 The renovated train, designed by Yasuyuki Kawanishi, is scheduled to commence operation in late 2024.
 In June 2024, set H5 was converted to become the KiHa 189-7000 series sightseeing train branded "Hana Akari" (はなあかり).

-The Hana Akari trainset is scheduled to enter revenue service on 5 October 2024.
+The Hana Akari trainset entered revenue service on 5 October 2024.